s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - Retransimit failed part without affecting other parts
 - Parallelize downloads using byte-range fetches

+## S3 Select
+- Pull out only the data you need from an object
+- Works with Glacier too
+- S3 byte-range fetches

 ## S3 Pre-signed URLs
 - A pre-signed URL grant time-limited permission to download or view private S3 object
 - When create a pre-signed URL